 Owing to the gravity of the situation, retail businesses are shifting their approach in locking out intruders from their systems.
 Instead of leaving the IT departments to figure out how to deal with these safety concerns, business leaders from the topmost levels of management in these organizations are taking it upon themselves to find a lasting solution to the cybercrime menace.

 In an interesting turn of events, business executives are turning to the cloud – which some may say is part of the reason why cybercrime has increased – for security solutions.
 These executives believe that they can leverage emerging cloud technologies for safer organizational work environment.
 To these business leaders, the cloud is the future, thus shying away from it is at best only delaying the inevitable.
 Therefore, the best solutions in cloud security must have a clear bias towards cloud computing.
+Thus it is not uncommon for security to become the very driver of cloud migrations and legacy application modernization.

 The objective of this cloud-oriented strategy is to satisfactorily meet the needs of the retailer’s’ employees and customers in a consistent and relevant way across all the points of interaction for the businesses.